-A space radiation storm (also known as a Solar Proton Event or SPE) occurs often after major eruptions on the Sun when protons get launched at incredibly high speeds up to several 10.000 km/s.
+A solar radiation storm (also known as a Solar Proton Event or SPE) occurs often after major eruptions on the Sun when protons get launched at incredibly high speeds, sometimes up to several 10.000 km/s.
 These radiation storms can bridge the Sun-Earth distance in as little time as 30 minutes and last for multiple days.
-In this article we are going to explain what a space radiation storm is and what kind of effects it has on us.
+In this article we are going to explain what a solar radiation storm is and what kind of effects it has on us.

 |S-scale||Description||Flux threshold||Average frequency||Reliability ACE solar wind data|

 |S1||Minor||101||50 per cycle||Data reliable|